Framework-R-D/phlex-design/doc/algorithms.rst

 However, to simplify the discussion we introduce to concept of the *created data-product type*.
 For Phlex to appropriately schedule the execution of algorithms and manage the lifetimes of data products, the framework itself must retain ownership of the data products.
 This means that the data products created by algorithms must have types that connote unique ownership.
-Such semantics are conveyed to the framework by returning *values* and not null objects.

-A created data-product type supports either:
+An algorithm's returned object must therefore model a created data-product type, which can be:

-- :cpp:`T`, where :cpp:`T` is not a pointer or reference type
+- a *value* of type :cpp:`T`, or
-- :cpp:`std::unique_ptr<T>`, where the created object is non-null
+- a :cpp:`std::unique_ptr<T>`, where the created object is non-null.

 The following types (or their equivalents) are forbidden as created data-product types because they do not imply unambiguous ownership: